msg-byu/getting-started/README.md

 are welcome to develop in any of them.
 To access the image use:

 ```
-docker run --name 'name' --rm -i -t wsmorgan/python bash
+docker run --name 'my_container' --rm -i -t wsmorgan/python bash
 ```

-Where the 'name' variable has be replaced by a name you'll remember (for the rest of the walk-through the name I will be using is demo).
+Where the 'my_container' variable has be replaced by a name you'll remember.
 This command creates a docker container with the name you specify and opens an interactive bash terminal of the docker image.
 The '--rm' flag means that when you exit the interactive terminal the container will also be deleted.
 We will be using this